Armoloy Case Studies

 Wear Testing and Results

 Tests are constantly being developed to measure the properties of materials.
 Some tests are designed to simulate actual use.
 These often use a large number of variables, such as speeds, loads and times.
 For example, one could make a surgical bone cutter out of all the available material options.
-Each cutter could then be evaluated from a series of simulated performance tests.
-This would certainly determine which of the materials was best-suited for the particular application, but usually at a substantial cost.
+Evaluators could then assess each cutter through a series of simulated performance tests.
+This method would certainly determine which of the materials is best suited for the particular application, but it usually incurs a substantial cost.
 The results of such a test may only be applicable to selecting materials for devices of similar design and use.

 More general tests that measure characteristic properties tend to apply to a larger number of engineering design problems.
 This often allows a designer to rapidly narrow his selection to a few materials.
 One must use caution when applying general results to a specific design problem–unless the intended use is similar to the test configuration.
-Even greater caution must be used in applying results from simulated tests to different engineering problems.
+Engineers must use even greater caution when applying results from simulated tests to different engineering problems.

 Crossed-Cylinder Wear Test, ASTM G83

 For the crossed-cylinder test, ASTM G83, two cylindrical specimens are positioned perpendicular to each other in the test machine.
 Some commercially available machines have an optional force measuring system for determining coefficients of friction.
 The test equipment allows one specimen to rotate at speeds up to 400 rev/min.
-The second, nonrotating specimen is pressed against the moving specimen at a specified load by means of an arm and attached weights.
-Sample surfaces are typically ground to a finish of 16 microinches AA or less.
+The second, nonrotating specimen presses against the moving specimen at a specified load by means of an arm and attached weights.
+Technicians typically grind sample surfaces to a finish of 16 microinches AA or less.
 The test duration and rotational speed are varied depending on which of three test procedures are specified.
-The amount of wear is determined by weighing the specimens before and after the test.
-Results have been reported as weight loss, but are typically converted to volume loss.
+To determine the amount of wear, technicians weigh the specimens before and after the test.
+Researchers have reported results as weight loss, but they typically convert them to volume loss.

 Results of Crossed-Cylinder Wear Test

 Since the introduction of the crossed-cylinder test, many medically employed materials have been evaluated for wear compatibility.
 The wear resistance for both self-mated and dissimilar metal couples are presented in Figure 1 and again in Table 4.
 Lower bar heights on the graph indicate lower material losses and increased wear resistance.
 The test results show that significant reductions in wear can be realized through proper material selection.
 Additional wear reductions from 93% to 44% are attainable when ME-92 chromium composition coating is specified over regular 300 series, 400 series and precipitation hardening alloys.
-Significant cost savings may also be realized by applying a wear resistant coating on common grades of stainless steels, instead of using special alloys and proprietary materials.
+Applying a protective coating on common grades of stainless steels may also realize significant cost savings instead of using special alloys and proprietary materials.

 WEAR RATE OF CORROSION-RESISTANCE COUPLES